Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

 We evaluated the powder-averaged INS cross-section for a set of small distortions ($\delta=\pm$0.1\% and $\delta=\pm$0.01\%).
 We then integrate $\frac{\delta^2 \sigma(q,\omega)}{d\Omega dE'}$ over the same range of $q$ and $E$ as the experimental INS spectra (Fig.~1 in Ref.~\onlinecite{Maharaj2020}).
 In the resulting cross-section shown in Fig~\ref{fig:INS_BZO}b the contribution of magnetic scattering across the exchange gap is completely negligible for $\delta=\pm$0.01\%.
 For the larger distortion ($\delta=\pm$0.1\%) a narrow peak emerges at $E\approx$10~meV, also visible in experimental INS data~\cite{Maharaj2020}.
 This peak has a small, but not negligible intensity as compared to the crystal-field excitations.
-The latter are shifted downward for the distorted case (22 meV) compared to the cubic phase (Fig.~\ref{fig:chi_qq}(b)) slightly below the top of measured range in Ref.~\onlinecite{Maharaj2020}.
+The onset of the latter is shifting below 20~meV with increasing distortions (Fig.~\ref{fig:INS_BZO}b).

-{\it Conclusions.} Our first principles calculations provides robust qualitative and quantitative evidence of a purely ferro order $xyz$ octupoles in $d^2$ DPs~\cite{Maharaj2020,Paramekanti2020,Lovesey2020}, determined by a competition between the time-even and octupolar IEI within the ground-state $E_g$ doublet, alternative to previous models based on unrealistically large quadrupolar coupling.
-The obtained ordering temperatures are consistent with experiment.
-The simulated INS spectrum correctly reproduces the CF excitations in the cubic phase, and small tetragonal distortions is necessary to activate the $O_{xyz}$ octupole operator connecting the exchange-split ground and first excited states and generate the measured exchange peak~\cite{Maharaj2020}.
+{\it Conclusions.} Our first principles calculations provide robust qualitative and quantitative evidence of a purely ferro order of $xyz$ octupoles in $d^2$ DPs~\cite{Maharaj2020,Paramekanti2020,Lovesey2020}, determined by a competition between the time-even and octupolar IEI within the ground-state $E_g$ doublet, alternative to previous models based on unrealistically large quadrupolar coupling. { Our study reveals the role of superexchange as the main mechanism for triggering the formation of octupolar ordering in spin-orbit coupled 5$d$ oxides. } The obtained ordering temperatures are consistent { with material-dependent trends}.
+The simulated INS spectrum correctly reproduces the CF excitations in the cubic phase, and small tetragonal distortions are necessary to activate the $O_{xyz}$ octupole operator connecting the exchange-split ground and first excited states to generate the measured exchange peak~\cite{Maharaj2020}.